Skip to main content

 Optimal nutrition provides the amino acid building blocks for protein synthesis, a process supported by growth hormone.
 Regular physical activity, particularly resistance training, creates the physiological demand for tissue repair and muscle protein synthesis, maximizing the anabolic effects of these peptides.

-Conversely, chronic inflammation, insulin resistance, and poor sleep can diminish the body’s responsiveness to and its downstream effects.
+Conversely, chronic inflammation, insulin resistance, and poor sleep can diminish the body’s responsiveness to growth hormone and its downstream effects.
 For instance, high cortisol levels can antagonize growth hormone action.
 Therefore, integrating lifestyle interventions with peptide therapies creates a synergistic effect, allowing the body to derive maximum benefit from these biochemical recalibrations.
 This comprehensive approach ensures that the body is primed to respond optimally to targeted interventions, supporting not just symptom reduction but a deeper restoration of physiological function.

 References